jeff4/bionotes/_comp/astro.md

 	* Enable TypeScript (y)
 	* Allow installer to install dependencies
 1. `pnpm run dev` won't work yet.
 You need to either:
-	* install astro using `pnpm add astro` OR
+	1. **Option 1:** install astro using `pnpm add astro` OR
-	* invoke first run directly using `npx astro dev`.
+	1. **Option 2:** invoke first run directly using `npx astro dev`.
 This command will say that we need to install `astro@5.4.3, OK to proceed (y/n)`.
+	* Notes:
-	* Note I chose first option and it's working now
+		* I chose option 1 and it's working now
+		* On day 2, after completely deleting the `/a1-arm` directory, i did *not* need to install astro.
+I think this means that the astro install only has to happen once per machine?
 1. Change `.bash_profile` so that we have a new shortcut to execute. instead of `np` as an alias for `npm run dev`, etc., let's use **pp** as an alias for `pnpm run dev` whih starts the local server on port ...
 1. Create a new repo at GitHub
 1. Connect repo with Netlify so that this can run as vanilla as `https://jeffhwang-a1.netlify.app/`